kshitijj1111/Clothing-Brand-Daily-Price-Tracking-and-Governance-Dashboard/README.md

+## Note on Data

+Product, brand, and pricing data in this repo are illustrative/synthetic, structured to mirror a real production pricing feed.
+The dashboard design, data model, and DAX logic are original work.

+---

+*Built during a data/pricing analytics internship to automate what was previously a manual, spreadsheet-based daily price-check process.*

 # Urban Trail — Competitive Pricing Intelligence Dashboard

 A Power BI dashboard built to track daily price movements across e-commerce channels, benchmark against competitors, and flag margin erosion for a multi-category retail brand (apparel, footwear, bags, and accessories).